Hibee-tech/Work-Log-Month-2-/README.md

 * 🚀 Mastered JavaScript event delegation and form input validation without relying on libraries.
 * 📚 Began documenting my work using GitHub READMEs, making my code more maintainable and shareable.
 * 🧠 Gained deeper understanding of **CSS positioning**, `z-index`, and layering effects for modern UI.

+Reflecting on June, I’ve seen solid growth in both my technical skills and problem-solving approach.
+From building functional, responsive landing pages to diving into more complex JavaScript behaviors, I’ve gained confidence in my ability to turn ideas into interactive user interfaces.
+While challenges pushed me out of my comfort zone, they ultimately sharpened my understanding and discipline.
+I look forward to applying these lessons in even more advanced projects in the coming months.